Neural Scaling Laws in Robotics: Introduction

-Traditional robotic learning methods required training separate models for each application, robot, and environment, involving a multi-module system architecture.
-The modern approach uses a single neural network that can be efficiently adapted across various robots, tasks, and environments.
-Known as RFMs, these large, generalist, pre-trained networks streamline adaptation and implementation~\citep{padalkar2023open, EricJang}.
-Another emerging trend is to integrate foundation models trained on internet-scale data like LLMs and VLMs into robotic control to improve robots' ability to understand natural language commands and visually interpret tasks~\citep{padalkar2023open}.
-This bridges high-level reasoning and low-level control and enhances generalization and semantic reasoning, enabling robots to comprehend and generate natural language while navigating tasks like "stack the red block on top of the green cylinder."
+Another significant trend is integrating foundation models trained on internet-scale data—such as Vision-Language Models (VLMs) and Large Language Models (LLMs) into robotic tasks.
+This approach enhances robots' ability to interpret natural language commands and visually understand tasks~\citep{padalkar2023open}.
+By bridging high-level reasoning with low-level control, these models enable robots to generalize across tasks and environments, demonstrating semantic reasoning capabilities such as understanding and executing commands like \enquote{stack the red block on top of the green cylinder.}

-Despite these advances, scaling laws in embodied AI remain unexplored.
-Previous research hints that scaling principles may hold, but no comprehensive quantification has been conducted (e.g.~\citet{padalkar2023open, brohan2023rt}).
+Despite these advances, neural scaling laws in robotics remain mainly unexplored.
+Previous research hints that scaling principles may hold, but no comprehensive quantification has been conducted (e.g.,~\citet{padalkar2023open, brohan2023rt}).
 Another weakness of previous scaling law work is that it focuses on measures that do not directly translate into real-world task performance.
-This is particularly important because identifying and quantifying scaling laws in the context of embodied AI provides a crucial framework for developing general-purpose robotic systems.
-It enables researchers to predict performance outcomes, allocate resources more efficiently, and ensure adaptability across tasks.
+This is particularly important because identifying and quantifying scaling laws in the context of robotics provides a crucial framework for developing general-purpose robotic systems.
+Scaling laws enable researchers to predict performance outcomes, allocate resources more efficiently, and ensure adaptability across tasks.
 By understanding these principles, we can streamline experimentation, reduce costs, and enhance the environmental sustainability of robotics research.

-This study seeks to address this gap by identifying scaling laws for embodied AI.
-Specifically, we investigate: \textbf{1) Do scaling laws observed in other domains like language and vision hold true for RFMs in terms of compute, model size, and data?
-2) What are the characteristic power-law coefficients for RFM, and how do they compare to LLMs used in robotics?
-3) How do these power-law coefficients vary between tasks that the model has seen during training versus completely new (unseen) tasks? and 4) Do RFM and LLMs in robotics exhibit emergent capabilities similar to those observed in other domains?}
+This study addresses this gap by identifying neural scaling laws for robotics.
+Specifically, we study \textbf{1) Do scaling laws observed in other domains like language and vision hold true for RFM and LLMs in robotics in terms of data size, model size and compute resources?
+2) What are the characteristic power-law coefficients? and 3) Do RFM and LLMs in robotics exhibit emergent capabilities similar to those observed in other domains?}